razetime/ngn-k-tutorial/pt1.md

 - Other Arrays
 - Functions and dictionaries, which we will discuss later.

 **Verbs** are primitive functions, written with a single character.
 When you put a verb inside an array, K converts it to a noun.
 A verb can take one or two arguments, and can have multiple meanings based on what data the verb is given.
+Verbs are equivalent to operators in other languages.

 **Adverbs** are primitive higher-order functions, written with one or two characters.
-An adverb takes a verb on the left and produces a new verb with modified functionality.
+An adverb takes one or two verbs on the left and produces a new verb with modified functionality.
 Some adverbs also behave like verbs if they are not given a verb argument.
+Adverbs bind first, and they are always evaluated first.
+Before verbs are executed from right to left, adverbs must be paired with their respective arguments.

 The default way of defining multi-element arrays is as follows:
 ```